daisy/pipeline-framework/Main/README.txt

 The package includes:

- - a modular runtime framework (based on OSGi) for the Pipeline 2 modules, executable as a command line tool or via a REST web API.
+ - a modular runtime framework (based on OSGi) for the Pipeline 2 modules
+ - a command line interface to execute pipeline scripts, in the "cli" directory
+ - dedicated launchers for the Pipeline 2 Web Service, in the "fwk" directory
  - a set of processing modules providing the following conversions:
+   * daisy202-to-epub3 - Convert a DAISY 2.02 fileset to EPUB3
-   * dtbook-to-zedai - Convert DTBook XML to ZedAI XML
+   * dtbook-to-zedai - Convert a DTBook XML document to ZedAI XML
+   * dtbook-to-epub3 - Convert a DTBook XML document to EPUB 3
-   * upgrade-dtbook - DTBook utility for upgrading to DTBook 2005-3.
+   * upgrade-dtbook - DTBook utility for upgrading a DTBook XML document to DTBook 2005-3.
-   * merge-dtbook - DTBook utility for merging two or more files.
+   * merge-dtbook - DTBook utility for merging two or more DTBook XML documents.
-   * zedai-to-epub3 - ZedAI to EPUB 3
+   * zedai-to-epub3 - Convert a ZedAI document to EPUB 3
-   * daisy202-to-epub3 - DAISY 2.02 to EPUB3
- - a set of sample documents to test the provided conversions
+ - a set of sample documents to test the provided conversions, in the "samples" directory